 Substitute House Bill No. 7082, also known as Public Act No. 25-66, revises the state's money transmission statutes with a focus on virtual currency and minors' money-sharing application accounts.
-The bill repeals Section 36a-596 and introduces new definitions, including "digital wallet" and "money transmission," which now encompasses digital wallets and mobile applications.
-It also clarifies terms related to virtual currency transactions, such as "existing customer," "new customer," and "passive investor."
+The bill repeals Section 36a-596, replacing it with updated definitions effective October 1, 2025, including "digital wallet" and "money transmission," which now encompasses digital wallets and mobile applications.
+It also clarifies terms related to virtual currency transactions, such as "existing customer," "new customer," and introduces "passive investor."
 Several definitions have been deleted or renumbered to streamline the language, enhancing clarity in the context of money transmission and virtual currency.
-The bill aims to modernize the regulatory framework and improve consumer protection in this evolving sector.

 Statutes affected: